-- (1) A biosecurity certifier may issue a certificate under this Act that certifies one or more of the following matters in respect of a specified biosecurity matter, or any other specified thing or specified area, for the purposes of this Act: - (a) that the biosecurity matter, thing or area is free from, or contains, a specified level s.
-159 Part 10 - Biosecurity Certification, Auditing and Accreditation of any stated biosecurity matter (such as a specified pest, disease or contaminant); (b) that the biosecurity matter, thing or area is in a specified condition; (c) that the biosecurity matter, thing or area has been the subject of a specified treatment; (d) that the biosecurity matter, thing or area meets specified requirements; (e) any other prescribed matter or circumstance.
-(2) ificate issued under subsection (1) remains fect for the period specified in the cate.
-159 .
-Reco ognition of interstate biosecurity certificates (1) A certificate or other document - (a) duly issued under a corresponding law in which a person certifies any matter in relation to which a biosecurity certificate could be issued under this Act; and (b) that is in effect - is recognised for the purposes of this Act as an interstate biosecurity certificate.
+- (1) A biosecurity certifier may issue a certificate under this Act that certifies one or more of the following matters in respect of a specified biosecurity matter, or any other specified thing or specified area, for the purposes of this Act: - (a) that the biosecurity matter, thing or area is free from, or contains, a specified level

+- of any stated biosecurity matter (such as a specified pest, disease or contaminant); - that the biosecurity matter, thing or area (b) is in a specified condition; - that the biosecurity matter, thing or area has been the subject of a specified treatment: - that the biosecurity matter, thing or area (d) meets specified requirements; - other prescribed (e) any matter or circumstance. - A certificate issued under subsection (1) remains (2) in effect for the period specified in the certificate.

+159. Recognition of interstate biosecurity certificates

+- A certificate or other document (1)

+- duly issued under a corresponding law in (a) which a person certifies any matter in relation to which a biosecurity certificate could be issued under this Act: and

+- (b) that is in effect -

+is recognised for the purposes of this Act as an interstate biosecurity certificate.